Application and Enrollment Policies and Procedures

 The Academy was created by parents, educators, and community members for their own children and others in the community.
 The Academy believes that having children of Academy employees and Board members at the Academy creates a deeper connection between individual families, school staff, and the community.
 The Academy also recognizes that it is convenient for staff to have their children at their place of employment.
 For this reason, the Academy gives children of Academy employees and Board members preference in the enrollment process.

-- An Academy employee or School Board member’s child is defined as his or her biological or legally adopted or fostered child.
+- An Academy employee or School Board member’s child is defined as his or her biological, step, or legally adopted or fostered child.
 Nieces, nephews, and unrelated children sharing an address with the employee or Board member are not considered his or her children.

 - "Employee" is defined as any full-time or part-time staff member leased to the school through the school's management company, Nataki Educational Services.
 Independent contractors are not considered employees.

 - In order for children of Academy employees and Board members to be considered under this preference policy, parents/guardians must complete and submit a completed application for each child they wish to enroll in the school during the open application period.
 If the Academy does not receive an application for each child during the open application period, the child will not qualify for enrollment under the Children of Employees and Board Members Preference Policy.

 - Prior to the random selection process, applicant children of employees and board members will be placed in the appropriate grade, space permitting.
 If the grade is full, the child will be placed on the grade's Children of Employees and Board Members Waiting List.

 - The names on the Children of Employees and Board Members Waiting List take preference over the names on the General Waiting List but not over the Sibling Waiting List.